 - Diced fruit: it's another alternative.
 We often do this and eat the boozy fruit pieces as we drink it.

-Sweetener: simple sugar syrup is better than adding sugar as it blends faster with the wine and doesn't pool at the bottom of the pitcher.
-But you can use sugar.
+- Sweetener: Using a simple sugar syrup is better than adding granulated sugar, as it blends faster with the wine and doesn't pool at the bottom of the pitcher.
+But you can use regular sugar.

-Slice the fruit and add half to the pitcher you'll be using with some ice cubes.
+- Slice or dice the fruit and add half to the pitcher you'll be using with some ice cubes.

-Add the full bottle of wine first and stir.
+- Add the whole bottle of white wine first and stir.
+Then add some ice.

-Sweeten it with simple syrup and add the brandy or liquor of choice.
-Add small amounts at first, stir, taste and adjust.
-Add more fruit and ice cubes and serve or let macerate for a few hours.
+- Sweeten it with the prepared syrup and add the brandy or liquor of choice.
+Pour small amounts at first, stir, taste, and adjust.
+Add more fruit and ice cubes and serve, or let macerate for a few hours.

 Storage